Background Events - June 1940

 Force

-B with light cruisers ORION (VAD),
+with light cruisers ORION (VAD),

-LIVERPOOL, GLOUCESTER with destroyers JUNO and JANUS departed Alexandria at 2130.
+GLOUCESTER with destroyers JUNO and JANUS departed

 At

-2200, battleship WARSPITE, light cruisers NEPTUNE and SYDNEY, destroyers
+battleship WARSPITE, light cruisers NEPTUNE and SYDNEY,

-NUBIAN, MOHAWK, DAINTY, DEFENDER, DECOY of Force A were to sail.
+NUBIAN, MOHAWK, DAINTY, DEFENDER, DECOY of Force A were

 However,